Hamburg steak: Japan

-In Japan, it is more commonly made from a mixture of ground pork and ground beef (called aibikiniku in Japan).
+In Japan, it is more commonly made from a mixture of ground pork and ground beef (called in Japan).
 If only beef is used instead of pork, the restaurant will usually indicate this.

 Hamburg steak became popular during the 1960s as a more affordable way to serve otherwise costly meat.
 Magazines regularly printed the recipe during that decade, elevating it to a staple dish in Japanese culture.
 In Japan, the dish dates back to the Meiji period and is believed to have been first served in Yokohama, which was one of the first ports opened to foreigners.
-Since the 1980s, vacuum-packed hamburgers with pre-added sauce have been available and are commonly used in boxed lunches (bento).
+Since the 1980s, vacuum-packed hamburgers with pre-added sauce have been available and are commonly used in boxed lunches.
 Frozen hamburgers are popular, as well, and are often served in fast-food style restaurants.